-EDU 500 Classroom Management (1 credit): This course improves and evaluates students' ability to create a learning environment which encourages both individual and group learning and conflict resolution among peers.
-It provides opportunities to role-play and analyze teaching decisions meant to prevent classroom disruptions, encourage student interest, make positive the experience of diversity in the classroom, and diffuse crises.
+EDU 500 Classroom Management (3 credits): This course improves and evaluates students' ability to create a learning environment which encourages both individual and group learning and conflict resolution among peers.
+It provides opportunities to roleplay and analyze teaching decisions meant to prevent classroom disruptions, encourage student interest, make positive the experience of diversity in the classroom, and diffuse crises.